runmat-org/runmat/website/content/blog/runmat-accel-intro-blog.md

 **Option 2:** Write `y = sin(x)` and leave it at that.
 This is what RunMat is designed for.

-RunMat detects operations that can run on GPUs, fuses elementwise math and reductions into single GPU programs, and runs them on whatever GPU hardware you have - Mac Metal, NVIDIA CUDA, or Vulkan via ARM.
+RunMat detects operations that can run well on GPUs, and keeps smaller or awkward workloads on its CPU JIT and BLAS paths.
+You write one script; it decides what runs where.

 If you want to write CUDA/GPU code yourself, you might write a marginally faster GPU pipeline.
 [Note: this mainly applies to specialized pre-written PyTorch pipelines, particularly around ML tasks]